The $500 Question: A 2026 Philippines Salary Guide for Outsourcing

 Electricity

 The average monthly consumption of a Philippine household is around 200kWh.
-About 62% of the Filipino adult population reports spending more on electricity in 2023.
+About 62% of Filipino adults report spending more on electricity.

 Transportation

-In the Philippines, many people rely on their own vehicles for transportation, with about 22.55% using cars and 14.54% using motorcycles.
-However, 59.48% of Filipinos prefer public transportation like buses, jeepneys, or trains.
+According to a survey conducted by Social Weather Stations (SWS), many Filipinos rely on their own vehicles for transportation, with almost 23% using cars and 15% using motorcycles.
+However, 59% of Filipinos prefer public transportation like buses, jeepneys, or trains.

-Why Choosing the Philippines for Outsourcing is a Win-Win
+Why Choosing the Philippines is a Winning Hiring Strategy

 Access to top Filipino talent